zaaachos/Certifications-Notes/CLF-C02/readme.md

   - Use CloudTrail to identify actions such as an IAM user deleting an EC2 instance in production.

 - **Access Management:**
   - Implement least-privileged access, granting users only the permissions they need.
+**Exam Alert**:
+You may see use-cases asking you to select one of CloudWatch vs CloudTrail vs Config.
+Just remember this thumb rule -
+- Think resource performance monitoring, events, and alerts; think CloudWatch.
+- Think account-specific activity and audit; think CloudTrail.
+- Think resource-specific change history, audit, and compliance; think Config.

 ---